IHaskell/IHaskell/README.md

     - `aeson` compatibility which displays JSON as syntax highlighted JSON code via HTML.
     - Support for `repa` or `hmatrix` vectors and matrices being displayed.
     - `A custom typeclass for displaying data types as HTML, similar to Show.

+Developer Notes
+===

+Module Quickstart:
+- `Main`: Argument parsing and basic messaging loop, using Haskell Chans to communicate with the ZeroMQ sockets.
+- `IHaskell.Types`: All message type definitions.
+- `IHaskell.Eval.Evaluate`: Wrapper around GHC API, exposing a single `evaluate` interface that runs a statement, declaration, import, or directive.
+- `IHaskell.IPython`: Shell scripting wrapper using `Shelly` for the `notebook`, `setup`, and `console` commands.
+- `IHaskell.Message.Parser`: Parsing messages received from IPython.
+- `IHaskell.Message.UUID`: UUID generator and data structure.
+- `IHaskell.Message.Writer`: `ToJSON` for Messages.
+- `IHaskell.ZeroMQ`: Low-level ZeroMQ communication wrapper. `serveProfile` starts listening on all necessary sockets, and returns a `ZeroMQInterface` record.
+This record exposes reading and writing `Chan Message` messages for all the necessary sockets, so then the rest of the application can simply use that interface.